swiftlang/swift-org-website/getting-started/_use-cases.md

   <li class="use-case">
     <h3>Embedded Application for a Microcontroller</h3>
     <p class="description">
-      Learn how to create an application in Embedded Swift will run on an embedded device or in a simulator.
+      Learn how to create an application using Embedded Swift that will run on an embedded device or in a simulator.
       <br><br>
       This guide requires macOS or Linux.
     </p>